 Daniel Craig, still chiseled like a Grecian statue, still super-cool and super-cruel, is listed as playing Ian Fleming’s superspy character, James Bond.

 But is it still Bond?
-Having recently watched two of Pierce Brosnan’s outings (GOLDENEYE and DIE ANOTHER DAY), I see that Brosnan (a perfect Bond, I might add) never colored so far outside the lines of the character that he became not just unrecognizable, but indistinguishable from the morass of other taut-buttocked man-toys glutting the action hero landscape.
+Having recently re-acquainted myself with two of Pierce Brosnan’s outings (GOLDENEYE and TOMORROW NEVER DIES), I see that Brosnan (a perfect Bond, I might add) never colored so far outside the lines of the character that he became not just unrecognizable, but indistinguishable from the morass of other taut-buttocked man-toys glutting the action hero landscape.
 That’s the tragedy here – Craig could be Jason Statham or Clive Owen or Jet Li; the Bond franchise might have been resurrected/reimagined in CASINO ROYALE, but there is not enough “essence of Bond” left by venturing so far outside the box in QUANTUM.

 There is still the suaveness, sure, but the infamous Bond gadgets?
 Not a trace, except maybe the soaring height of computer technology displayed by the whole MI6 organization.
 Aston Martin?
 Only a banged up version in the opening car chase.
 Flamboyant villain?
 Well, he’s indeterminately Euro with designs on absolute power.
 Ironic banter?
 Nope.
 Quips?
 Nope.
 Sex with leading lady?
 Nope – instead, a glorified extra.
 Even the catchphrase, “Bond.
 James Bond” is absent.
 And the laughable Bond death-traps where – like the 1960s Batman – he is left to die in some contraption with a countdown that allows him just enough time to find an improbable escape with no one watching?
 Bond actually turns the table on this one, leaving the villain in the desert with only a can of motor oil to sustain him.